COVID-19 and young people’s education and employment aspirations: A 3 year study in Geelong

 Project overview

-The COVID-19 research project aims to examine the key challenges – in the short, medium and longer term – facing particular populations of young people in particular places.
-The project will deliver evidence informed solutions to these challenges.
+The COVID-19 research project examined the key challenges – in the short, medium and longer term – facing particular populations of young people in particular places.
+The project delivered evidence informed solutions to these challenges.

-The project participants are young people aged 16-24 years who live in the City of Greater Geelong and have contact with one of the key stakeholders in the Geelong Region Local Learning and Employment Network (GRLLEN) and/or Skilling the Bay.
+The project participants were young people aged 16-24 years who lived in the City of Greater Geelong and had contact with one of the key stakeholders in the Geelong Region Local Learning and Employment Network (GRLLEN) and/or Skilling the Bay.

-We are using innovative, platform based, video capture technologies to conduct a series of video interviews with young people as we track their education, training and employment pathways in COVID ‘normal’ socio-ecologies that are profoundly shaped by historical and contemporary processes of disadvantage and marginalisation.
+We used innovative, platform based, video capture technologies to conduct a series of video interviews with young people as we tracked their education, training and employment pathways in COVID ‘normal’ socio-ecologies that were profoundly shaped by historical and contemporary processes of disadvantage and marginalisation.

-We are working with academic, community, business, the not-for-profit sector, and government stakeholders to develop scenarios in relation to identified situations, challenges, and possible futures.
+We worked with academic, community, business, the not-for-profit sector, and government stakeholders to develop scenarios in relation to identified situations, challenges, and possible futures.

 Outcome

-The project aims to provide Geelong region stakeholders with a strong evidence base to co-design innovative interventions that foster the education and employment aspirations of young people from disadvantaged backgrounds in Geelong in the wake of a COVID-19 youth labour market crisis.
-The project will also contribute to regional, state, national and international debates about the challenges and opportunities that emerge for young people’s education, training and employment pathways at the convergence ‘between an advanced knowledge economy, which perpetuates patterns of discrimination and exclusion, and the threat of climate change devastation.
+The project has provided Geelong region stakeholders with a strong evidence base to co-design innovative interventions that foster the education and employment aspirations of young people from disadvantaged backgrounds in Geelong in the aftermath of the COVID-19 youth labour market crisis.
+The project has contributed, through a range of academic publications, blogs and Instagram stories, to regional, state, national and international debates about the challenges and opportunities that emerge for young people’s education, training and employment pathways at the convergence ‘between an advanced knowledge economy, which perpetuates patterns of discrimination and exclusion, and the threat of climate change devastation’.

 Project team